svethalina/Student-Behavior-Analysis/README.md

 ## Future Work

-The authors suggest improving the efficiency of student performance analysis by providing technical solutions, such as dynamic user interaction models and alert systems for low-performing students.
-They also propose exploring neural networks and incorporating non-academic attributes for better prediction.
+We plan on improving the efficiency of student performance analysis by providing technical solutions, such as dynamic user interaction models and alert systems for low-performing students.
+And also propose exploring neural networks and incorporating non-academic attributes for better prediction.

 The journal paper presents a comprehensive approach to student performance analysis by combining various data sources and leveraging machine learning techniques.
 It highlights the potential of data-driven methods in educational settings for identifying struggling students and providing targeted interventions.